athombv/node-zigbee-clusters/README.md

 `$ npm install --save zigbee-clusters`

+## Release

+Merge to production and include `#patch`, `#minor` or `#major` in the PR/commit message.
+Or merge to production and run the "Deploy" workflow and provide a version bump parameter.

 ## About Zigbee Clusters

 A Zigbee cluster is an abstraction on top of the Zigbee protocol which allows implementing functionality for many types of devices.
 A list of all available clusters can be found in the Zigbee Cluster Library Specification [section 2.2.](https://etc.athom.com/zigbee_cluster_specification.pdf).
 If you are familiar with Z-Wave Command Classes, Zigbee clusters are very similar.